kundajelab/neural_motif_discovery/README.md

 For a full set of experiments used in this study, see [task_definitions.txt](supporting_info/task_definitions.txt).

 We also obtained raw read data for ZNF248 binding [as measured by ChIP-exo](https://www.nature.com/articles/nature21683) from GSE78099, under SRR5197087.

+For benchmarking with DiChIPMunk, we also obtained signal p-value BigWigs for each TF/experiment.
+To do so, we used [download_ENCODE_signal_bw.py](src/data/download_ENCODE_signal_bw.py) for each TF.
+For NR3C1, we did not obtain signal BigWigs, as they did not exist for every experiment.

 ### Processing training data